Ghadir-class submarine: Design

-Ghadir submarines displace 117 t when at the surface and 125 t while submerged.
+Ghadir submarines displace 117 t surfaced, and 125 t submerged.
 The class design is 29 m long, would have a beam of 9 m and a draft of 8.2 m.
 The submarines have a maximum surface speed of 10 kn and a maximum submerged speed of 8 kn.
-They have a secondary retractable propeller and are powered by diesel–electric machinery, and fitted with two 533 mm torpedo tubes.
+They have a secondary retractable propeller are powered by diesel–electric machinery, and fitted with two 533 mm torpedo tubes.

 Submarines in the class are equipped with sonars of an unknown type.
-A Ghadir's crew totals seven officers and men.
+Ghadirs have a crew of seven.